 Traditional Worship Service- 11:00 AM

-Coventry Food Pantry: Donations may be left in the Narthex of reusable bags, non-perishable food items, and paper towels, toilet paper, diapers,
+Coventry Food Pantry: Donations of non-perishable food items, and paper towels, toilet paper, diapers, etc. may be left in the Narthex in reusable bags.

 Aluminum Can Recycling